VNU-HCM High School for the Gifted: Academics

-In addition to the national high school curriculum, HSG offers specialized instruction in eight subjects: English, Mathematics, Computer Science, Physics, Chemistry, Biology, and Literature, History.
-The school also admits students to non-specialized classes who seek to prepare for university entrance examinations in Groups A, A1 and B (see Higher education in Vietnam).
+In addition to the national high school curriculum, HSG offers specialized instruction in seven subjects: English, Mathematics, Computer Science, Physics, Chemistry, Biology, and Literature.
+The school used to also admit students to non-specialized classes who seek to prepare for university entrance examinations in Groups A, A1 and B (see Higher education in Vietnam) up until 2022's admission cycle.
 Teachers at HSG are also professors from the various campuses of Vietnam National University.
 Classes at the school are known for their innovative critical and creative approaches, as well as for being highly challenging and often incorporating university-level materials.

-HSG is best known for both its students' top performance in the Vietnam University Admission Rankings, and its long-standing record in academic competitions for high school students at both national and international levels.
-In particular, HSG students consistently win first and second places in the National Academic Competitions, the most intense competitions for high school students in Vietnam, and are regularly among those selected to represent Vietnam in the International Mathematical Olympiad and the International Olympiad in Informatics.
+HSG is known for its students' performance in the Vietnam University Admission Rankings, and its record in academic competitions for high school students at both national and international levels.
+HSG students consistently win first and second places in the National Academic Competitions, and are regularly among those selected to represent Vietnam in the International Mathematical Olympiad and the International Olympiad in Informatics.